 Check more about the Girona Cathedral here.

 Not a lot to add about this tip.
-Girona have some amazing museums worth seeing.
-Its Art Museum, History Museum and Archaeology museum are some of the must.
+Girona has some amazing museums worth seeing.
+Its Art Museum, History Museum, and Archaeology Museum are some of the musts.
 The city also has a Cinema Museum that is totally worth seeing.
-If you’re visiting for a day trip, choose which one appeals you the most and enjoy.
+If you’re visiting for a day trip, choose which one appeals to you the most and enjoy it.

-Another great option is to visit CaixaForum.
+Another great option when you get to visit Girona is to visit CaixaForum.
 They have a permanent collection and some temporary expositions that are always worth seeing and the entrance is for free.
 Don’t miss the chance to see great art!